GabbedT/ApogeoRV/Docs/control-status-registers.md

 ### Burst Buffer Base Address Register

-The **bbufbase** register that holds the base address of the burst transaction.
+The **bufbase** register that holds the base address of the burst transaction.
 In **FIXED mode**, the address is the same for each entry of the buffer.
 In **INC mode** the address is valid only for the first entry pushed, the following will have the base address incremented by the size of a single tranfer.

 ### Burst Buffer Status Register

-The **bbstatus** register holds the current capacity of the *burst buffer*, this is encoded in the first 10 bits of the register.
+The **bstatus** register holds the current capacity of the *burst buffer*, this is encoded in the first 10 bits of the register.

 ---